-This course is designed to introduce the student to the many career opportunities in the early childhood education field.
+This course is designed to introduce the student to the many career paths involved with working with young children.
 Early Childhood Education refers to teaching children from birth to age nine and can lead to a career as a preschool teacher, child care provider, nanny, au pair, paraprofessional, recreation worker and much more.
-The student gains valuable experience by observing and working with children in our on-campus preschool known as the "Tot Shop".
-Students will participate in hands-on activities using art, music, children's literature and technology.
-This course will also cover professionalism and employability skills, child development, assessment methods, preschool classroom design and lesson planning.
+Students will participate in a variety of hands-on activities for preschool education using art, music, math, science and children's literature.
+Professional behavior, supervision and safety and the ability to lead and facilitate a classroom of young children will be stressed.